Death toll in Florida collapse rises to 4; 159 still missing - News Break

 Many people waited at a reunification center for results of DNA swabs that could help identify victims.

-While officials said no cause for the collapse has been determined, DeSantis said a “definitive answer” was needed in a timely manner.
+Officials said no cause for the collapse has been determined.
 Video showed the center of the building appearing to tumble down first, and a section nearest to the ocean teetering and coming down seconds later.

 Computers, chairs, comforters and other personal belongings were evidence of shattered lives amid the wreckage of the Champlain, which was built in 1981 in Surfside, a small suburb north of Miami Beach.
 A child-size bunk bed perched precariously on a top floor, bent but intact and apparently inches from falling into the rubble.